jamset/publisher-pulsar/README.md

     public function fire()
     {

-        //You can launch it out of the box if Pulsar and subscribers launching on one node. with default properties
+        //You can launch it out of the box if Pulsar and subscribers launching on one node, with default properties
         //(no less than 1 second for iteration, 10 subscribers)

         $pulsar = new \React\PublisherPulsar\Pulsar();